 Barbershops are always fun to visit in a different country to get a little insight into the culture.
 This guy had an odd mix of decorations, some of which I could figure out, some I couldn’t.
 A coffee table with a sheet of glass had three pictures of his granddaughter on it—and 12 pictures of football players.
 More local players and “Mostar Red Army” supporter memorabilia were on the wall, along with some guys adorned with a Turkish fez.
 There was a current calendar featuring the former general/president Josip Broz Tito, the last guy to lead an effectively unified Yugoslavia.
 Talk radio was about either sports or politics—all I could tell was that it was heated.

 When I lived in Turkey back in the mid-90s, three of us teachers went to get our hair cut by a local barber the same day.
 We paid around $2 each and all came back with super-short hair.
 We heard later that the guy used to be a barber in the Turkish Army.
 He did one thing I haven’t seen since: put lighter fluid on a Q-tip, lit it on fire, and stuck it in both ears.
 It singed off any hair sprouting around the ears, but we were glad we didn’t have any flammable wax buildup.

-Over my years living in Mexico, I’ve gotten many haircuts in different places and never paid more than $4.50.
-My main barbershop in Guanajuato charged 30 pesos most of the time and had raised it to 35 this past March.
-With the exchange rate hitting 20 to 1 at the time, that haircut was $1.75.
+Over my years living in Mexico, I’ve gotten many haircuts in different places and never paid more than $6, that at a fancy unisex salon.
+My main barbershop in Guanajuato charges between $2 and $2.50 depending on the current exchange rates.
+At one point when the rate spiked in dollar terms, that haircut was $1.75.

 When I lived in Korea teaching English in the late 1990s I usually paid $6 to $8, but it could have been much more if I had picked the wrong place.
 In some of the barbershops you apparently go for the extra services from a female companion, for additional fees of course.